 Every City of Columbus department head was recently asked some questions in regard to their department, the current fiscal year budget and plans for their department in the upcoming fiscal year (Oct.
 1, 2023-Sept.
 30, 2024).

 The Water Utility Service Department falls under the leadership of the public works director.
+Its division leader is Jake Wacha.

 DEPARTMENT: Water Utilities